+New drugs trail many old ones in effectiveness against disease.
+Unpatentable Drugs and the Standards of Patentability by Benjamin N. Roin.
+Harvard Law School February 2009 Texas Law Review, Vol. 87, pp. 503-570, 2009 Abstract: The role of the patent system in promoting pharmaceutical innovation is widely seen as a tremendous success story.
 This view overlooks a serious shortcoming in the drug patent system: the standards by which drugs are deemed unpatentable under the novelty and non-obviousness requirement bear little relationship to the social value of those drugs or the need for a patent to motivate their development.
 If the idea for a drug is not novel or is obvious, perhaps because it was disclosed in an earlier publication or made to look obvious by recent scientific advances, then it cannot be patented.
 Yet the mere idea for a drug alone is generally of little value to the public.
 Without clinical trials proving the drug's safety and efficacy, a prerequisite for FDA approval and acceptance by the medical community, it is unlikely to benefit the public.

 And according to Ruha Benjamin, a sociologist at Boston University, the arrival of synthetic blood is also likely to come with some serious socioeconomic and ethical issues, including ones that have complicated many medical advances before it.
 Organ-on-a-chip.
 An Organ-on-a-Chip (OC) is a multi-channel 3-D microfluidic cell culture chip that simulates the activities, mechanics and physiological response of entire organs and organ systems.
 It constitutes the subject matter of significant biomedical engineering research, more precisely in bio-MEMS.
 The convergence of Lab-on-Chips (LOCs) and cell biology has permitted the study of human physiology in an organ-specific context, introducing a novel model of in vitro multicellular human organisms.
 One day, they will perhaps abolish the need for animals in drug development and toxin testing.
 Although multiple publications claim to have translated organ functions onto this interface, the movement towards this microfluidic application is still in its infancy.

 The researchers say the technology could offer an easy-to-use, less-expensive way to engineer organisms that produce biofuels; to design animal models to study human disease; and to develop new therapies, among other potential applications.
 To create their new genome-editing technique, the researchers modified a set of bacterial proteins that normally defend against viral invaders.
 Using this system, scientists can alter several genome sites simultaneously and can achieve much greater control over where new genes are inserted, says Feng Zhang, an assistant professor of brain and cognitive sciences at MIT and leader of the research team.

 This post by Mark Wanner was originally posted on The Jackson Laboratory‘s “Genetics and Your Health” blog aimed to clear up some of the misunderstandings that may have come from this article, as well as to explain the benefits that can still be accrued from mice.
 It is being reproduced here with the full permission of the original author.
 What would happen if all clothes were made to fit only one person, or at most, that person and his or her identical twin?
 Whoever it was, this one person wouldn’t represent all people.
 I hope this is an obvious statement—we all have differences in every measurement possible, and certainly no manufacturer would make a line of clothing tailored only to one person’s size.

 But imagine taking this person and testing a new drug in her.
 Or him.
 Mark Wanner The Jackson Laboratory Like this: Health Testing on Mice Is Found Misleading in Some Cases.
 Researchers uncover major source of evolutionary differences among species.
 University of Toronto Faculty of Medicine researchers have uncovered a genetic basis for fundamental differences between humans and other vertebrates that could also help explain why humans are susceptible to diseases not found in other species.
 Scientists have wondered why vertebrate species, which look and behave very differently from one another, nevertheless share very similar repertoires of genes.
 For example, despite obvious physical differences, humans and chimpanzees share a nearly identical set of genes.
 The team sequenced and compared the composition of hundreds of thousands of genetic messages in equivalent organs, such as brain, heart and liver, from 10 different vertebrate species, ranging from human to frog.